-- 7.1 The automatic enrolment and re-enrolment earnings trigger is the level of earnings at which employers are obliged to automatically enrol (and re-enrol) eligible jobholders into a qualifying workplace pension scheme. - 7.2 Employers and employees are then obliged to pay overall contributions, which, including tax relief where eligible, are at least equal to 8 per cent of a band of qualifying earnings (by April 2019) made up of salary, wages, commission, bonuses, overtime and statutory sickness, maternity, paternity and adoption pay.
-The minimum contribution levels for all money purchase schemes are being phased in to help both employers and individuals adjust gradually to the additional costs of the reforms and are normally made up of both employer and individual contributions. - 7.3 The Secretary of State has discretion to increase or decrease the amounts and may take into account the prevailing personal tax threshold; Class 1 National Insurance contributions limits and thresholds; the rate of basic state pension and the general level of prices and earnings, or any other factors he considers are relevant.
-He has the power to prescribe annual thresholds and proportionate amounts to match pay periods.
-He also has the power, in respect of the rounded figures, to specify the amount as a figure of whole pounds, a figure that is divisible by 10 pence or a figure that includes a whole number of pennies.
+- 7.1 The automatic enrolment and re-enrolment earnings trigger is the level of earnings at which employers are obliged to automatically enrol (and re-enrol) eligible jobholders into a qualifying workplace pension scheme. - 7.2 Employers and employees are then obliged to pay overall contributions, which, including tax relief where eligible, will be (by April 2019) at least equal to 8 per cent of a band of qualifying earnings made up of salary, wages, commission, bonuses, overtime and statutory sickness, maternity, paternity and adoption pay.
+The minimum contribution levels for all money purchase schemes are being phased in to help both employers and individuals adjust gradually to the additional costs of the reforms and are normally made up of both employer and individual contributions. - 7.3 The Secretary of State has discretion to increase or decrease the amounts of the earnings trigger and the qualifying earning band and must review the level of these each year.
+In doing this, the Secretary of State may take into account the prevailing personal tax threshold; Class 1 National Insurance contributions limits and thresholds; the rate of basic state pension and the general level of prices and earnings, or any other factors he considers are relevant.
+She has the power to prescribe annual thresholds and proportionate amounts to match pay periods.
+She also has the power in respect of the rounded figures, to by order specify the amount as a figure of whole pounds, a figure that is divisible by 10 pence or a figure that includes a whole number of pennies.
 It is for the Secretary of State to decide whether to round any particular amount up or down.